HorizenOfficial/horizen-migration-cli/README.md

       npx zenclaim-claimmultisigaddress --zenMultisigAddress="multisig_address_here" --destinationAddress="base_address_here" --network="testnet" --buildmessage
       ```

    * The tool will return the exact message that must be signed by each key holder.
-This message will be in the format `tZENCLAIM{multisig_address_decoded}{destination_address}`.
+This message will be in the format `HBETACLAIM{multisig_address_decoded}{destination_address}`.
 4. **Interact with Key Holders:**
    * Share the message generated in the previous step with each of the three key holders.
    * Instruct each key holder to sign the message using their respective private key and any appropriate tool (e.g., `zenclaim-signtool` or another signing method like the Sphere application).